symfony/symfony-docs/components/dependency_injection/parameters.rst

         $container->setParameter('mailer.transport', 'sendmail');

 As well as retrieving the parameter values directly from the container you can use them in the config files.
-You can refer to parameters elsewhere in the config files by surrounding them with percent (``%``) signs, e.g.
+You can refer to parameters elsewhere by surrounding them with percent (``%``) signs, e.g. ``%mailer.transport%``.
-``%mailer.transport%``.
-One use is for this is to inject the values into your services.
+One use for this is to inject the values into your services.
 This allows you to configure different versions of services between applications or multiple services based on the same class but configured differently within a single application.
-You could inject the choice of mail transport into the ``Mailer`` class directly but by making it a parameter it makes it easier to change rather than being tied up with the service definition:
+You could inject the choice of mail transport into the ``Mailer`` class directly but by making it a parameter.
+This makes it easier to change rather than being tied up and hidden with the service definition:

 .. configuration-block::